Modding:Basics

 Furious Koala introduced a .pak format which improves loading times and eases mod distribution.
 This means we need to unpack the assets before we can start modding.

-Note - This step will not remove or change your packed.pak file, but simply extract its content for use as reference material.
-Changes you make to the unpacked assets will have no effect on your game.
+Note: This step will not remove or change your packed.pak file, but simply extract its content for use as reference material.
+Modifying the unpacked assets will not affect your game.

 Windows